LucasBehrendt/gamers-ground/README.md

  - As users interact with the website, they receive relevant notifications to confirm and acknowledge their actions.

- - The notifications take the form of Bootstrap Toasts and, depending on the interaction, shows either an informational message along with the contents in the users cart, or just a message for actions not related to products / shopping.
+ - The notifications take the form of Bootstrap Toasts and, depending on the interaction, shows either an informational message along with the contents in the user's cart, or just a message for actions not related to products / shopping.

  - Different toasts are shown for different types of messages, meaning that for an error, a red outline and an error title of the toast is shown.
 For successful interaction a success title and black outline is shown, and so on.